What is Telemarketing / Email Fraud?

 - "Buy one, get one free" travel, vacation or similar deals.
 The first one may cost more than the entire package is worth.

-- Your favorite charity, some telephone solicitation scheme claim to be acting on behalf of charities.
+- Your favorite charity, some telephone solicitation scheme claims to be acting on behalf of charities.
 Callers may claim to work for charities that do not exist or are not legitimate.
 Often, these callers will use a name that sounds like that of a well-known charity.

 - Phone contests offering prizes.
-Usually no contest has been held, and everyone is a winner.
+Usually, no contest has been held, and everyone is a winner.
 To claim your prize, you may be asked to provide your credit card or bank account number for verification purposes.
 The prize may have very little value, and the telephone solicitor may take your credit card number or bank account information and bill you for merchandise you did not order.

 - Calling 900 numbers: Dialing a 900 number costs you by the minute, from a few dollars to more than $50 per minute.
 These charges then appear on your phone bill.

 - Foreign lotteries: Although it is illegal to purchase tickets in a foreign lottery, scam artists will sell you tickets under the pretense that you are part of a pool of ticket purchasers sure to win and split the proceeds.